iPhone App Quick Start Guide

-Zello creates your account at tihs point, and you're ready to start talking or continue adding information to your account profile.
+Your account is created, and you're ready to start talking or continue adding information to your account profile.
 If you'd rather complete the account profile details at a later time, tap "Skip this, I'll do it later".
 The following shows the resulting account profile for a user named "ZelloUser888".

-If you've created a Zello account on another device or platform, tap "Log In" on the "Welcome to Zello" screen and follow the prompts to sign in.
+If you've created a Zello account on another device or platform, tap "Log In" on the "Welcome to Zello" screen and follow the prompts to log in.

 NOTE: If you are using ZelloWork and not the free app, tap on "ZelloWork".
 See user guides at ZelloWork Support.

 If you forgot your password or username, do the following steps:

 - Enter the email associated with your Zello account.
 You’ll receive an email with instructions and your Zello username(s).

 - Go to your email app to look for the email from Zello.
 Also, check your junk or spam folders.